-Riding - Middle Fork Scenery - Exploring
+Riding - Middle Fork Scenery - Photography - Spring Flowers - Exploring

 Of particular interest, due to the absolute remote nature of the Bob Marshall, there is zero light polution, and near perfectly clear skies.
 The deep evening star gazing is intensely beautful, where you can see brilliantly our evening constellations, the Milky Way galaxy, and numerous shooting stars.
 This is a unique and rare opportunity to see our night time sky in a way you've not seen it before.
 The days are long out here, so plan on staying up late as sunset is about 10pm.